Description

 The central area of the cosmoscope is an interactive graph of labelled nodes.
 Each node corresponds to a record; the label corresponds to the title of the record.
 The links correspond to the links established between the records via their identifiers.

 Hovering over a node temporarily highlights it and its connections.
 Clicking on a node highlights it and its connections and opens the corresponding record.
+It also centers the graph view on that node.
+Press C

 You can zoom in and out of the graph freely with a mouse or touchpad, by double-clicking on the graph background or with the dedicated buttons at the bottom left.
-Press C
+The Reset button (shortcut: R

 ) resets the zoom.